Strong Gag Reflex And Sedation

 Sometimes referred to as a “hyperactive” gag reflex, this condition can lead to and/or cause dental anxiety and nervousness.

-You might feel your gag reflex triggered by everything from X-rays to a simple dental cleaning, from fillings to more complex dental procedures.
+You may feel your gag reflex triggered by everything from X-rays to a simple dental cleaning, from fillings to more complex dental procedures.
 You might even struggle to brush your teeth and/or your tongue, because of your strong gag reflex.

 The gag reflex is a protective feature (think of it as a safety mechanism), designed to prevent swallowing toxic substances or choking.
 As soon as the gag reflex is touched, your throat muscles contract in an attempt to resist objects.
 You might struggle with your gag reflex because of where it’s positioned in your throat and/or because dental anxiety makes you susceptible to gagging.